tigersgorawr87/Snapples/README.md

 ﻿# Snapples
 Snapples is word association game using user generated snaps of user generated topics.

+<h2>Purpose:</h2>
+  1. The main purpose of this project is to learn swift
+  2. A secondary purpose of this project is map out my idea of a good app (still a work in progress)
+  3. The next step in this project is to refine my ideas and write a better version using React Native

 Included in this project:
   1. podfile (for installing dependencies)